stanwood/handbook/md_manual.md

 ### 5. Self motivation

-I like people, how understand the goals we work towards it.
-You can make me very happy, by suggestion some improvement or idea all the time.
+I like people, who understand the goals we work towards.
+You can make me very happy by suggesting improvements or ideas regularly.

 ### 6. Grand visions and passions

-I enjoy people who want to change the world or have a passion for a particular topic - can be totally unrelated to coding and stanwood.
+I enjoy people who want to change the world or have a passion for a particular topic - it can be totally unrelated to coding or stanwood.

 ### 8. Sharing successes and gratitude

 Nothing we achieve could be done without the help of our team.
-Be humble, share success and express gratitude on a daily basis, will get you into my good book.
+Be humble, share your success and express gratitude on a daily basis - this will get you into my good books.

 ## III.
 What annoys me

 ### 1. Whining

 I do not like being around people who complain constantly.
-Case in point: I have broken up a number relations with people working in corporate.
-I had friends who do nothing but complain about their stupid bosses and co workers every time we meet.
+Case in point: I have broken up a number of relations with people working in corporate.
+I had friends who did nothing but complain about their stupid bosses and co-workers every time we met.

-*Love it, leave it of or change it!*
+*Love it, leave it or change it!*

-If you want to do either of these things, I am happy to spent an evening with you and working on a plan...
+If you want to do either of these things, I am happy to spend an evening with you and work on a plan.

-But complain over and over again about the same thing, without any plan to change the situation, I would rather spend the time with my lovely wife, my kids or one of the many inspiring Woodies.
+But if you complain about the same thing over and over again without any plan to change the situation, I would rather spend the time with my lovely wife, my kids or one of our many inspiring Woodies.

 ### 2. Misuse of power/politicking

-Being a freedom loving guy, I cannot stand people who use the power for their own gain or play politics.
+Being a freedom loving guy, I cannot stand people who use power for their own gain or play politics.

-Calling rank, manipulating people or using any kind of force or leverage annoys the crab out of me.
+Calling rank, manipulating people or using any kind of force or leverage annoys the crap out of me.

-Win people with argument, wit, gentle nudging or charm, please.
+Win people with arguments, wit, gentle nudging or charm, please.

 ### 3. -ismns

-Being a straight, white, male, central-European enjoying a superb (and free) education, publicly available (and free) health care system and the rule of law puts us unto a unique and blessed position.
+Being a straight, white, Central-european male enjoying a superb (and free) education, publicly available (and free) health care system and the rule of law, puts us unto a unique and blessed position.
 But we did not earn this.
 We were just super lucky.

-Our nationality, talents, body, religions, race, gender, sexual orientation was handed to us by chance.
-Feel superior or even worst - treating other people inferior, just because they were less lucky at the throw of the dice, is simply ignorant.
+Our nationality, talents, body, religion, race, gender, sexual orientation was handed to us by chance.
+Feeling superior or treating other people inferior, just because they were less lucky at the throw of the dice, is simply ignorant.

-We discriminate a 1000 times per day without even realising it and with that we are telling people - who were not that lucky - that they are second class:
+We discriminate a 1000 times per day without even realising it and with that we are telling people, who were not that lucky, that they are second class:

 - using the male from of pronouns or job titles
 - using CET as default time zone